meadowl/MachineLearning/ML_HW2/README.md

 ## Citation

-Sources for Relevant Paper And Their Authors
-All Data Cited That Was Used In This Homework
+Sources for Relevant Paper And Their Authors, All Data Cited That Was Used In This Homework

 [ShakespearePlays](https://www.kaggle.com/kingburrito666/shakespeare-plays/metadata)
-License: Unknown
++ License: Unknown
-Visibility: Public
++ Visibility: Public
-Dataset owner: LiamLarsen
++ Dataset owner: LiamLarsen
-Last updated: 2017-04-27, Version 4
++ Last updated: 2017-04-27, Version 4

 ## Requirements

-+ pandas
++ Pandas
-+ numpy
++ Numpy
-+ matplotlib
++ Matplotlib
-+ collections
++ Collections

 ## Usage